This article originally appeared on VICE UK.

 While The Simpsons has had some pretty out there "couch gags" in recent years, thanks to the likes of Don Hertzfeldt and Michel Socha, the episodes themselves remain pedestrian.
-Most people agree there hasn’t been more than one good episode in a season since the mid-2000s
+Most people agree that there hasn’t been more than one good episode in a season since the mid 2000s

-Both sites have showcased the unique range of Simpsons zines being made out there, and now Tim has got in on the act himself with Homage to Homer, a collection of real-life fancy dress costumes in honour of the big man himself.
+Both sites have showcased the unique range of Simpsons zines being made out there, and now Bell has got in on the act himself with his website called Homage to Homer, a collection of real-life fancy dress costumes in honor of the big man himself.

 VICE: How big is your collection of Simpsons zines so far?

 Tim Bell: I’ve worked in publishing as a buyer for over a decade, so I’ve always had an interest in art books, particularly the more obscure self-published stuff.
 I’ve amassed a collection of over 100 Simpsons zines, and despite their fixed subject matter, the variety of creative output is remarkable.
 Most of the zines are bootleg comics or illustrative, but I also have Simpsons publications with a focus on analytical review, mental health, graffiti, photography, tattoos, and poetry.